 This is priced around £18

 This solar camping shower from Hillington holds 20 litres of water which you heat using the suns rays.
 The Hillington solar shower also has a built-in thermometer on the bag so you know just what temperature your shower is going to be.
 In the direct sunlight, the bag can take 3 hours to heat the water enough to shower.

 The shower bag is made of tough, non-rip material and has a handy little pouch to store your soap.
 The shower hose attaches the showerhead to the bag and the shower head has an on/off switch so you can control what water you use.

-It has a reinforced handle for hanging the solar bag up for using to shower and once done this rolls up neatly and is stored in a little carry bag.
+It has a reinforced handle for hanging the solar bag up for use to shower and once done this rolls up neatly and is stored in a little carry bag.

 You can view and purchase this solar shower by clicking here.

 There are many other solar showers around from many manufacturers and all do the same job.
 These showers consist of a 20L PVC water bag with a hose and shower head attachment.